Velvox/mini-project-4/README.md

 -Using the incorrect environment caused errors that took hours to solve

 ## Future Goals
--Clean formatting for the API
+-Clean formatting for the API, maybe add more functionality / an HTML gui
+-